limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-1](/assets/images/posts/pinkys-palace-walkthrough/screenshot-1.png)

-Now in full pink glory!
+Woohoo.
+In full pink glory!

 ![screenshot-2](/assets/images/posts/pinkys-palace-walkthrough/screenshot-2.png)

 ### Directory/File Enumeration

-Now that I've gotten over the first hurdle, let's use `dirbuster` to enumerate what are the available directories/files.
+Now that I've gotten over the first hurdle, let's use `dirbuster` to enumerate the available directories/files out there.
 But first, we need to set up the proxy in `dirbuster`.

 ![screenshot-3](/assets/images/posts/pinkys-palace-walkthrough/screenshot-3.png)